dumblob/XPMA_Engine/README.md

 * backend-agnostic and frontend-agnostic (there'll be modules offering these specifics)
 * scalability - the resulting systems will not use "engine", but will be stand-alone distributed and parallelized applications
 * built with soft real-time messaging (e.g. collaboration) in mind (in the models themself and in the resulting system as well)
-* later on there could be added some auto-inferable parts of SW process improvement (might be based on Product-Based Workflow Design "PBWD")
+* later on there could be added some auto-inferable parts of process improvement (might be based on Product-Based Workflow Design "PBWD" or knock-out best practice (Van der Aalst) which is based on existing statistical probability measurements)
 * use of "remote interfaces" provided by other SaaS/PaaS systems in models allow tight and extremely quick integration which is also well measurable using inherent metrics

 general examples: